-- High-fiber foods in your diet will help prevent constipation and is vital that you eat them regularly.
-These may include foods like dried fruits, beans, whole grains, raspberries etc. It is important to balance the intake of high-fiber foods as consumption of high quantities of such foods can increase your risk of intestinal gas.
+- High-fibre foods in your diet will help prevent constipation and is vital that you eat them regularly.
+These may include foods like dried fruits, beans, whole grains, raspberries etc. It is important to balance the intake of high-fibre foods as consumption of high quantities of such foods can increase your risk of intestinal gas.

 Guidelines on medicines:

 - Your doctor will suggest you when to resume your medications.
 He may also instruct you about taking new medicines.